 We are introduced to the Yeti society with a briefing on their economy of ice, their civilization of cooperation, like a hive of bees working to sustain their village and survive together.
 We hear the explanation of how the ice is harvested and “fed” to the sky yaks, that hold up their mountain.
 Or something like that.
 There are stones, interpreted by the Stone Keeper, on which their laws are written.
 The whole society is comforted into submission to the laws on the stones because if they don’t, well, there is great fear.
+This is where some of our readers have found the agitation against the Bible.
+Naturally, this is a point of discussion.
+We suggest that it’s interesting to focus on the connection to Jesus’ messages.

 Our hero Migo (Channing Tatum) is the town cheerleader, overjoyed to be part of this coordinated brother-and-sisterhood of unity.
 Through an ironic mishap, Migo encounters a human explorer (of sorts), and the mysterious legend of the Smallfoot is solved!
 Migo has seen an actual Smallfoot creature, and he can’t wait to tell his whole world.
 But of course, what he finds is fear-driven rejection, and he must stand up for his truth.
 Even when he is banished.